 - Having lunch with her daughter on weekends

 - Planning the week ahead and studying after the kids went to bed at night

 Going through her application and the interview:

-- Getting put on the waitlist and her Master's being not a guaranteed acceptance
+- Getting put on the waitlist and not knowing if she’d be accepted into her Master’s

-- Integrating the fact that she has a family into the interview
+- Incorporating the fact that she has a family into the medical school interview

 Some pieces of advice for premed students: